The "Iconic Week" festival starts in JK to promote tourism, culture; Bollywood celebrities will perform - ExBulletin

 The “Iconic Week” festival starts in JK to promote tourism, culture; Bollywood celebrities will perform

-Jammu (Jammu and Kashmir) [India], October 24 (ANI): In an effort to promote culture and tourism in Jammu and Kashmir, a weeklong festival, “Iconic Week” kicked off on Saturday, which will see performances by popular celebrities.
+With the aim of promoting culture and tourism in Jammu and Kashmir, a week-long ‘Iconic Week’ festival kicked off on Saturday, which will see performances by popular celebrities.

 Organized by the Jammu and Kashmir Tourism Department, on the opening day of the festival, a cultural program was held at the Zorawar Singh General Auditorium in Jammu.